-The primary research objective was to assess the safety of an AAV2/8 vector for hCNGB3 gene replacement in the retina based on the primary safety outcome listed in Section 2.1.
+The primary research objective is to assess the safety of an AAV8 vector for hCNGA3 gene replacement in the retina based on the primary safety outcome listed in Section 2.1.

-The secondary research objective was to determine whether an AAV2/8 vector for hCNGB3 gene replacement in the retina can improve retinal function, visual function and quality of life.
+The secondary research objective is to determine whether an AAV8 vector for hCNGA3 gene replacement in the retina can improve retinal function, visual function and quality of life.